1And he said to his disciples, “It is impossible for stumbling blocks not to come, but woe to the one through whom they come!

 35There will be two women grinding grain together; the one will be taken, and the other will be left.”

-36[Two men shall be in the field; the one shall be taken, and the other left.]
+36[Two men will be in the field; the one will be taken, and the other left.]

 37And they, answering, say to him, “Where, Lord?”
 And he said to them, “Where the dead body is, there also the vultures will be gathered together.”